krugerk/beeminder-apidocs/source/index.html.md

 Finally, the way to tell if a goal has finished successfully is `now >= goaldate && goaldate < losedate`.
 That is, you win if you hit the goal date before hitting `losedate`.
-You don't have to actually reach the goal value -- staying on the yellow brick road till the end suffices.
+You don't have to actually reach the goal value &mdash; staying on the yellow brick road till the end suffices.